-Section 75 category Details of needs/experiences/priorities Religious belief The policy applies to all members of staff and service users fairly and consistently and we do not believe it impacts on any particular section 75 category.
+Section 75 category Details of needs/experiences/priorities

+Religious belief The policy applies to all members of staff and service users fairly and consistently and we do not believe it impacts on any particular section 75 category.

 Political opinion As above

 Racial group As above

 Age As above

 Marital status As above

 Sexual orientation As above

 Men and women generally As above

-Disability Any reasonable adjustments will be carried out on request.
-Our services are accessible to all.
+Disability Where any needs in terms of accessibility are requested, reasonable adjustments will be made.

 Dependants As above